-WHAT TO EXPECT
+WHAT TO WEAR STYLE GUIDE

 WHAT TO WEAR

 It is best to select colors that are complimentary as opposed to matching.
 Soft colors such as pink, light blue, lavender, yellow, etc. are very pleasing to the lens.
 If bolder colors are more your style, red, black, dark blue, purple or orange make for a more dramatic look.
 Earth tones or contrasting, such as big stripes paired with a solid color, work well too.
 Pinstripes or small dots generally do not photograph well.

 WHAT TO AVOID

 Avoid character t-shirts, shirts with sayings, etc. It is best not to get your haircut the day of or the day before a portrait session - try to allow 5 days after a haircut before your photo shoot.
 Please avoid wearing sunglasses for two hours prior to the session so your face won't have indent marks from the frames.

 The most important thing you can wear is something you feel comfortable in.
 This will help you be as relaxed as possible at the session.